telus/tds-core/src/components/Radio/Radio.md

 ### Minimal usage

 Radio buttons are used when there is a list of two or more options that are mutually exclusive and the user must select exactly one choice.
 In other words, clicking a non-selected radio button will deselect whatever other button was previously selected in the list.
+Radio groups allow users to easily compare and see options.

 <a href="https://www.nngroup.com/articles/checkboxes-vs-radio-buttons/" target="_blank">Reference</a>

 ### Usage criteria

-* Use when there can only be one choice from mulitple options
+* Use when there can only be exactly one choice from mulitple options
 * Use there are 2-6 options to choose from
 * Use  [`Select`](#select) (dropdown) when there are over 6 options